medusajs/medusa/docs/content/add-plugins/paypal.md

 Make sure to replace `<YOUR_CLIENT_ID>` with your PayPal Client ID.

-Now, if you run your Medusa server and your storefront, on checkout you’ll be able to use PayPal].
+Now, if you run your Medusa backend and your storefront, on checkout you’ll be able to use PayPal].

 ![PayPal Button](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000463/Medusa%20Docs/PayPal/F8OvsOJ_v3ctol.png)